CommonAccord/Site-Org/Doc/DefensivePatentLicense/Form_1_1.md

 7.Ti=Definitions

-7.1.Sec=‚ÄúAffiliate‚Äù means a corporation, partnership, or other entity in which the Licensor or Licensee possesses more than fifty percent (50%) of the ownership interest, representing the right to make the decisions for such corporation, partnership or other entity which is now or hereafter, owned or controlled, directly or indirectly, by Licensor or Licensee.
+7.1.Sec=ìAffiliateî means a corporation, partnership, or other entity in which the Licensor or Licensee possesses more than fifty percent (50%) of the ownership interest, representing the right to make the decisions for such corporation, partnership or other entity which is now or hereafter, owned or controlled, directly or indirectly, by Licensor or Licensee.

-7.2.Sec=‚ÄúDefensive Patent Claim‚Äù means an Infringement Claim against a DPL User made in response to a pending prior Infringement Claim by said DPL User against the asserter of the Defensive Patent Claim.
+7.2.Sec=ìDefensive Patent Claimî means an Infringement Claim against a DPL User made in response to a pending prior Infringement Claim by said DPL User against the asserter of the Defensive Patent Claim.

-7.3.0.Sec=‚ÄúDiscontinuation Announcement‚Äù means a DPL User‚Äôs announcement that:
+7.3.0.Sec=ìDiscontinuation Announcementî means a DPL Userís announcement that:

-7.3.1.Sec=declares the DPL User‚Äôs intent to discontinue offering to license its Licensed Patents under the DPL, effective as of the Discontinuation Date; and
+7.3.1.Sec=declares the DPL Userís intent to discontinue offering to license its Licensed Patents under the DPL, effective as of the Discontinuation Date; and

-7.3.2.Sec=contains the DPL User‚Äôs contact information for licensing purposes; and
+7.3.2.Sec=contains the DPL Userís contact information for licensing purposes; and

 7.3.3.Sec=at least 180 days prior to the Discontinuation Date is posted to a publicly accessible website; and